-- 1. Prior Written Authorization Required - a.
+1. Prior Written Authorization Required

+- a.
 Medicaid waiver services authorized by the CM will be identified and documented in the ISP.
-The Provider must receive a prior authorization notice before the delivery of services.
-The lack of a prior authorization may result in a denied claim for payment. - b.
+The Provider must receive a prior authorization notice and a copy of the ISP with a Consent for Services or Action Plan, signed by the participant, parent of the minor, and/or legal guardian before the delivery of services.
+The lack of a prior authorization may result in a denied claim or recoupment of funds. - b.
 The prior authorization specifies the covered period of time in which to deliver services.
 Authorizations for many services will be annual, rather than monthly.
 When a direct support worker's shift will cover two authorization periods (the shift will start on the last day of the annual authorization and will carry over into the first day of the new annual authorization), the Provider must submit two claims.
 For example: